Getting to Laguna Treatment Hospital

 No outside food or beverage items are permitted into facilities.
 All meals are provided at the facility.
 Healthy snacks are provided and more snacks and beverages are available for purchase.

-For your safety, please do NOT bring your own vape, as we don’t know what substances might be in the vape and it may impact your treatment course.
-Vape juice is available for purchase at the facility.
+For your safety, please NOT bring your own vape, as we don’t know what substances might be in the vape and it may impact your treatment course.
+Vape products are available for purchase at the facility on Mondays, Wednesdays, and Fridays.

 Please do not bring any large electronics such as TVs.
 There are 2 large screen televisions on each floor for you to watch television as well as available games on the patios.
 Private rooms have televisions for an additional cost.